Galaxy S22 Ultra rumors: What to expect from Samsung's next high-end phone

-Samsung hasn't launched a new Galaxy Note since 2020, but that doesn't mean fans should lose hope.
-With rumors suggesting a built-in stylus and gigantic screen are in store for the Galaxy S22 Ultra, Samsung's next high-end phone could be the Note sequel we've been waiting for.
-That's if the rumors and reports turn out to be true, of course.
+Samsung hasn't launched a new Galaxy Note since 2020, but that doesn't mean Note fans should lose hope.
+With rumors suggesting a built-in stylus and gigantic screen are in store for the Galaxy S22 Ultra, Samsung's next high-end phone could be the sequel we've been waiting for.
+That's if the rumors and reports turn out to be true.

 We'll have to wait until Samsung announces its expected Galaxy S22 lineup to know what the new Ultra phone has to offer.
 That announcement shouldn't be too far away considering the Galaxy S21 series debuted about a year ago in January 2021.